Curated OER

 My Senses Tell Me...

 Students explore how to use their sense to draw conclusions.
-In this human biology instructional activity, students use their senses to observe various objects in learning centers.
-The centers include tasting salt, touching...
+In this human biology lesson plan, students use their senses to observe various objects in learning centers.
+The centers include tasting salt, touching sandpaper, hearing...